An Efficient Heuristic for Betweenness-Ordering: Experimental Results

 \subsubsection{Average Error and Efficiency vs Size of Graphs ($n$)}

-In this section we plot the average error in the computation of betweenness score and efficiency in ordering the nodes based on betweenness scores in a graph with respect to the size of graph (number of nodes in that graph).
+In this section, we plot the average error in the computation of betweenness score and the average efficiency in ordering the nodes based on the betweenness scores in a graph in respect of the order (number of nodes) of graphs.
 We generated graphs with $n=100$ to $n=1000$ with a step of $100$.
-For each $n$, we generate $5$ graphs and averaged the average error and efficiency over all $5$ graphs.
-Fig. \ref{p-size} contains the plots.
-Plot in Fig. \ref{p-size-e} depicts the change in average error and plot in Fig. \ref{p-size-o} depicts the change in efficiency while changing the size of graphs but keeping average degree as a constant.
+For each $n$, we generated $5$ graphs and averaged the average error and efficiency over all the $5$ graphs.
+Figure~\ref{p-size} contains the plots.
+The plot in Figure~\ref{p-size-e} depicts the change in the mean error and plot in Figure~\ref{p-size-o} represents the change in the mean efficiency while changing the size of graphs, but keeping average degree as a constant.
 We plotted the results for ER graphs with average degree = \{3, 5, 10\} and for BA graphs with average degree = \{4, 6, 10\}.
-From the plots, we can infer that the average error in computation of betweenness score decreases and efficiency in ordering the nodes based on betweenness score increases with increase in the size of graph.
+From the plots, we can infer that the mean error in the computation of betweenness score decreases and the mean efficiency in ordering the nodes based on betweenness score increases with an increase in the size of graphs.